 There are many types of libraries.
 The most common are:

-Penn State Harrisburg Library is an academic library.
+The Madlyn L. Hanes Library at Penn State Harrisburg is an academic library.
 Our main goal is to support students' assignments.
 We provide study space, technology, and recreational resources, too.

 Every library offers different resources and services, and has different rules for use.
 Look at the library's web site and ask questions to library staff to understand them.
 For example, see Penn State's "Borrowing Privileges."